Cleaning With Sodium Percarbonate – Everything To Know

 All products have an impact.
 However, given that soda ash is used ubiquitously in many products that we depend on then it will be extracted anyway.
 Calls to clean up the soda ash industry should be supported, but boycotting one tiny part of the market won’t make an impact on production levels.

 Sodium percarbonate is effective at cleaning our clothes and our homes.
 As one box can replace a myriad of toxic cleaning products and many plastic bottles, I personally consider it eco-friendlier than any conventional cleaning product.
-Of course, do make your own judgment on this.
+Of course, do make your own judgement on this.

 Is It Harmful To Humans?

 Although a natural cleaning product, it is always important to remember that natural cleaning products are not ‘chemical-free’.
-However natural it sounds, sodium percarbonate is still a chemical, that can cause harm if handled incorrectly.
+However natural it sounds, sodium percarbonate is still a chemical that can cause harm if handled incorrectly.

 Sodium percarbonate is generally a safe product to use, and it has not been found to be carcinogenic.
-However, there are some safety considerations to make when cleaning with it.
+However, there are some safety considerations to make when cleaning with it:

-Sodium percarbonate can also irritate your eyes.
+• Sodium percarbonate can also irritate your eyes.
 As such, you should take care not to rub your eyes before washing your hands.

-Prolonged contact with the skin can also cause irritation.
+• Prolonged contact with the skin can also cause irritation.
 I would wear rubber gloves if you are using sodium percarbonate on a daily basis, or if you have particularly sensitive skin.

-Sodium percarbonate should also be kept away from children and pets, as it should not be consumed.
+• Sodium percarbonate should also be kept away from children and pets, as it should not be consumed.

 The safety concerns do sound a little scary.
 However, with some general common sense, sodium percarbonate poses no more risk than using any conventional cleaning products – many of which carry the same warnings.